Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/TESTING.md

 * Duplicate attribute ID error was found during W3C Markup Validation.
 Found within the Add/Edit Product page.
 This error comes from the custom_clearable_file_input.html file which was part of the Boutique Ado videos.
 I tried removing #new-image id within custom_clearable_file_input.html and both add/edit.html files' javascript.
 It removed the error but the change image message disappeared completely.
 I returned the IDs to how they were and logging the error here.

+* "Element `li` not allowed as child of element `nav` in this context." was found during W3C Markup Validation.
+It is an error recieved within the mobile-top-header.
+Another nice navbar from Boutique Ado, but unfortunately another nice error!
+Tried wrapping the list items in `ul`, `div` and `span` but the positioning was totally off.
+I've opted to keep the error due to time frames.

 There were no other reported problems using the HTML CSS, JS, & Python validation services.